No9/coredump-node-detector/README.md

 project provides the authorized user downloading according it.
 (See github.com/fenggw-fnst/coredump-detector)

-Currently the container runtimes it supports are docker and cri-o.
+Currently the IBM Cloud is the only supported container platform but kcdt.sh should be swappable for

 ## Install